History of New Jersey: Terrorist attacks

 In the September 11, 2001, attacks, hijackers took control of four domestic U.S. commercial airliners, including United Airlines Flight 93 which departed from Newark International Airport.
 The attacks caused 2,986 deaths, including about 700 residents of New Jersey.
 Over 160,000 people were evacuated by ferries and small boats from the Manhattan area to New Jersey because the NYCS and PATH stations were closed down.

 The destruction of Lower Manhattan office space accelerated the pre-2001 trend of moving jobs from Lower Manhattan to Midtown and New Jersey.
 The Goldman Sachs Tower was constructed in Jersey City as part of this relocation.
-Towns in New Jersey, such as Middletown which had many residents die in the attacks, suffered from the losses.

 For several weeks beginning on September 18, 2001, letters bearing a Trenton, New Jersey postmark and containing anthrax bacteria were mailed to several news media offices and two US Senators.
 The letters were ultimately determined to have been mailed there by a Maryland-based scientist.

 2004–05 gubernatorial vacancy and subsequent events

 Former Governor James E. McGreevey resigned on November 15, 2004, after charges of pay-to-play and extortion scandals involving the impropriety of the appointment of an unqualified long-rumored homosexual love interest.
 New Jersey had no Lieutenant Governor position at the time, leaving a vacancy in the office.
 Senate President Richard Codey served as Acting Governor (then Governor) in McGreevey's place.
 Jon Corzine was elected Governor of New Jersey on November 8, 2005, and took office on January 17, 2006.
 On Election Day, November 8, 2005, the voters passed an amendment to the state constitution creating the position of Lieutenant Governor, effective with the 2009 elections.
 This position was first filled by the election of Kim Guadagno who assumed office in 2009.